 The San Diego Cooperative Charter Schools (SDCCS) is a tuition-free TK-8 public school.
 As a charter school, we are a school of choice.
 SDCCS does not unlawfully discriminate on the basis of race, religious creed, color, national origin, gender, age, physical disability, mental disability, medical condition, marital status, sexual orientation, ancestry, political belief or activity, or status as a veteran.
 We encourage a diverse student base and, since we are a charter school, can accept children from anywhere in San Diego County.
 However, as we are a part of San Diego Unified School District (SDUSD), students who live within SDUSD’ s boundaries receive priority.

-To check to district boundaries, visit SDUSD’s School Finder.
+To check the district boundaries, visit SDUSD’s School Finder.

 We receive funding through the State of California based on how many children we serve (called Average Daily Attendance or ADA).
 We are part of the California Charter School Association and must comply with the State of California curriculum standards, but we are given leeway in how we

 The San Diego Cooperative Charter Schools support progressive, developmentally based, child-centered communities for active and collaborative student learning where shared values of family, diversity, relationship, creativity and academic excellence flourish.